paloul/academy.containerization/03-Creating_Images/Readme.md

    Smaller images typically contain fewer components and fewer potential security vulnerabilities.
 Removing unwanted libraries can mitigate risk.
 6. Improved application performance
    Optimized containers use system resources more effectively.

+## Exploration
+We based this exercise off of Ubuntu 22.04 container image.
+Play with different base images and try to lower the image size even further.